Disable the reverse proxy

 Out of the box, a Coveo for Sitecore response processing proxy pipeline runs the |

-In a scaled Sitecore environment, you’ll need to account for the fact your clickable URIs are not automatically recomputed at query time (for example, by ensuring your items are indexed with content delivery (CD) site URIs). |
+In a scaled Sitecore environment, you’ll need to account for the fact your clickable URIs are not automatically recomputed at query time.
+For example, you could use an indexing pipeline extension to ensure your items are indexed with content delivery (CD) site URIs. |

 ||